The odds calculated as exactly in a lotto game

 The single-zero roulette game has 37 possible cases (36 numbers, plus 0).
 The double-zero roulette game has 38 possible cases (36 numbers, plus 0, plus 00).
 The odds vary with the type of bet.
 For example, the even-money bet: black/red, odd/even, high/low.
 There are 18 red numbers and 18 black numbers.
 The odds are calculated as 18 / 37 = 48.65% or 18 / 38 = 47.37%.
 The odds are not to be confused with the house edge or house advantage.

-At blackjack, the dealer has a 6% advantage because of the simultaneous bust situations.
+At blackjack, the dealer has around 8% advantage because of the simultaneous bust situations.
 The player plays his/her hand first.
 As soon as the player busts, the player loses the bet immediately, before the dealer plays her hand.
 (Bad thing for a male player to prefer a female dealer!)
 This case of simultaneous bust occurs around 6 times in 100 hands.
 In other words, the player expects to win 47 hands, while the dealer will win 53 hands.
 This situation does not consider the basic strategy.
 The odds from the player's perspective are calculated as 47/100 (47%!)
 When the basic strategy kicks in, player's winning probability goes all the way to 49.5%, even higher!

 There are 1000 total possible cases in pick-3 lottery, the straight bet being considered, from 0 (000, in fact) to 999.
 Only one 3-digit combination is drawn, therefore the winning probability is 1 / 1000 (0.001).
 The lottery commission says “the odds are 1 in 1000”, or "1000 to 1”.